 German immigrant Paul Seifert came to Wisconsin and lived a varied and creative life on the edges of society but all the while deeply immersed in the Wisconsin River valley landscape of the Driftless Region he called home.
 He's best known for his vibrant watercolor farm pictures, which are beloved locally and highly desired by collectors nationally.
 This is the first major exhibition of Seifert's art.

-- Read more about a Paul Seifert watercolor landscape view of the Martin Luetscher II farmstead, Honey Creek Township, Wisconsin, circa.
+- Read more about this Paul Seifert watercolor landscape view of the Martin Luetscher II farmstead, Honey Creek Township, Wisconsin, circa.
 1875.

 Wisconsin Historical Museum